Best Vantage Calendar Alternatives for Mac in 2026: 6 Tested

 Aftertone is a Mac-native calendar and task manager built on behavioural science.
 It's the most direct answer for Vantage users because it shares the design ethos Vantage built around , clarity, restraint, native Mac quality , and extends it into territory Vantage never entered.

-The AI weekly reports surface patterns in your productivity data: which time slots produce real output across your week, where meeting fragmentation is costing you focus time, and whether your planned schedule and actual behaviour are drifting apart over time.
+The AI weekly and daily reports surface patterns in your productivity data: which time slots produce real output across your week, where meeting fragmentation is costing you focus time, and whether your planned schedule and actual behaviour are drifting apart over time.
 BJ Fogg's research on behaviour design and the Zeigarnik effect on incomplete tasks both inform how the app structures the working day.
 Vantage shows you what's scheduled.
 Aftertone shows you what's actually happening inside that schedule and gives you the data to change it.

-Aftertone is Mac-only.
+Limitation: Mac-only.
 No web access, no Windows, no Android.

 Vantage users who value clean design and want the productivity intelligence layer Vantage chose not to build.
 The step up, not a departure from what made Vantage appealing in the first place.
 Aftertone is available at aftertone.io with a free trial.